parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

 {{< imgcap title="Running the rule with count: 1" src="05-httponly-fix-regex-2.png" >}}

 This is much better.
-But, I have not fixed the alignment.
+But I have not fixed the alignment.
 We can capture the whitespace with another capture group.

 ```yaml